OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 - Alpine: a Linux distribution built around musl libc and BusyBox.

 Popular container images are often open-source and address a fundamental need in software applications, such as databases, web servers, or caches.
-These images are maintained and kept up to date by a community and are OCI compliant.
-Developers can use a mixture of these container images to build an application, knowing that each container image will run in the same way and on any infrastructure.
+These use cases are common to most software projects and tools have already been built to solve them.
+The power of containerization helps developers build on existing solutions to solve new problems.

 ## What are the primary tools for container technologies?